 Translating Informed Consent Across Language Barriers

 One of the most important patient documents is the informed consent form.
-Accurate translation and cultural adaptation are crucial to ensuring that informed consent is obtained ethically.
+Accurate life sciences translation and cultural adaptation are crucial to ensuring that informed consent is obtained ethically.
 Translated informed consent forms must be properly validated for content.
 Even a single word can change the entire meaning of a phrase, something which can be especially catastrophic in clinical research.
 Ethics commit-tees commonly delay the initiation of a trial as a result of a poorly translated informed consent form.

 According to the Declaration of Hel-sinki,17 informed consent forms must follow a given set of accepted guide-lines in order to help ensure that patient rights are protected.
 Thus, translating these documents presents additional challenges to an already complex process.
 In some emerging countries where clinical research is less established, it may be difficult to relay crucial concepts to patients, such as those related to potential risks or to placebos, since these terms do not exist in all languages.
 Several studies, particularly in African countries, have encountered this problem.18